 The Syria Justice and Accountability Centre (SJAC) is continuously looking for motivated interns with an interest in transitional justice and the conflict in Syria.
 SJAC accepts application from current undergraduate, graduate and law students, as well as recent graduates.
 Interns are responsible for communicating SJAC’s message to Syrians and the international community as well as supporting SJAC’s analysis and research.
-They are encouraged to pursue their own research, as long as it contributes to SJAC’s mission to prevent impunity, promote redress for victims, and facilitate principled institution reform in Syria’s post-conflict period.
+They are encouraged to pursue their own research, as long as it contributes to SJAC’s mission to prevent impunity, promote redress for victims, and facilitate principled institutional reform in Syria’s post-conflict period.

 The Internship rotates approximately every four months.
-The schedule and application due dates are as follows:
+The schedule for the Internship is as follows:

 Fall Internship: August 25 – December 23